old101/U/README.md

-# UnrealSpeccy 0.38.4 by SMT
+# UnrealSpeccy 0.39.0 by deathsoft / SMT